lpaseen/YAPM/README.md

 *schematics:
 *  change hardware to smd and jacks to stacked connectors
 *  find a good way to connect the arduino
-*  figure out why the midpoint isn't stable (as seen from adc)
+*  figure out why the midpoint isn't stable (as seen from adc), guess an op-amp is needed
 *
-*arduoino:
+*arduino:
-*  make library functions ?
+*  make library functions?
 *  calculate power factor
 *  verify the math
 *  add digital filtering to even out values over time
-*  use eeprom to save a few more values
+*  (use eeprom to save a few more values?)
+*  send out values ASAP, the buffering is not really useful.
 *
 *rpi
-*  Write the code
+* code to send to backend is written. csv file is stored locally.